Bowfishing Boat Setups: Build the Best Deck & Shooting Platform

 Similar to low profile bowfishing platforms, the flush mounted decks allow better visibility when navigating to a bowfishing spot and they do not require the amount of climbing up and down a raised platform does.
 A unique feature for flush mounted decks is that unlike either of the two other options, the need for a long shaft trolling motor is no longer dependent on the deck you choose.
 If you are outfitting a standard commercially available boat, then a normal trolling motor shaft should work.
 If you are outfitting a custom built bowfishing boat, then it is important to measure the side walls of the boat to decide if a long shaft trolling motor is needed.

 The downside to flush mounted bowfishing decks is the inability to be leveraged up higher in the air for longer range shots.
 The bowfishing lights are also typically mounted closer to the water, which can sometimes hinder the amount of spread you get from your lights.
 The flush mounted decks are great for night shooting and have the most flexibility in terms of floor space used to keep your bowfishing supplies, but it is more difficult to make the light boxes a removable setup for your bowfishing boat.
 Guide services such as Capt.
 Moody's Texas Fishing Addiction will mount their flush mounted bowfishing lights in such a way that both the lights and the light boxes take up the most minimal amount of space possible, allowing for the bowfishing boat to be utilized for rod and reel fishing, duck hunting, and many other outdoor hobbies.

 Once you've decided on the bowfishing deck setup that suits your needs, you are going to need to determine a good bowfishing lighting option.
-You can read more about the key features that make a quality bowfishing light here: The Guide to Buying the Best Bowfishing Lights for Sale.
+To learn about what to look for in finding the best bowfishing lights, read our Guide to Buying the Best Bowfishing Lights for Sale.